 Following the meetings and publications we receive, there are many of us among the participants in the Echanges network who have noticed, for some time now, a resurgence of the vocabulary councilism to qualify us.

-This vocabulary, which refers to the Russian soviets and the German Installments, illusorily covers many different realities: the soviets of 1905 and those of 1917 in Russia do not present the same characteristics; this movement of soviets is in turn distinguished from the movement of councils from 1917 to 1919 of German soldiers and workers; finally, the action of councils or soviets is very heterogeneous according to their social composition.
+This vocabulary, which refers to the Russian Soviets and the German Councils, illusorily covers many different realities: the soviets of 1905 and those of 1917 in Russia do not present the same characteristics; this movement of soviets is in turn distinguished from the movement of councils from 1917 to 1919 of German soldiers and workers; finally, the action of councils or soviets is very heterogeneous according to their social composition.

 In 1905 in Russia, all contesting parties or unions were banned; the working class was forced to create its own organizations, the soviets.
 By 1917, on the contrary, clandestine political groups had penetrated the milieu of industrial workers, and from the moment the Russian working class, soldiers and peasants organized again into soviets and factory committees, political militants rushed to take over.